rdgreene1/BCB546-Spring2024_FinalProject/README.md

 All the code we used can be found in `Code` folder.

+### Table 1
+This paper showed significant effect of genotype, Year and their interaction in the ionome profile of maize karnel in a tabulated form.
+This data were used to visualize to see the significant effect.
+The code that was used for the visualization can be found in `Table1.Rmd` file.
+The `Table1_FinalProject.R` is the raw script file.

 ### Figure 1

 The final code used to generate figure 1 can be found in the `Figure1.Rmd` file.
 The `Figure1_FinalProject.R` file contains the crude code troubleshooting that was used to generate the final .Rmd file.
 The `Figure1.Rmd` file contains all the descriptions of the code in markdown text and how the data was formatted to create figure 1.